Rock City waterfall in Chattanooga, TN

 In 1924, an entrepreneur named Garnet Carter had the idea of developing a community atop Lookout Mountain.
 This residential community was called Fairyland to honor his German wife Frieda’s love of folklore.
 It also included a mini golf course (Tom’s Thumb spawned an American love of mini golf).
 Frieda wanted to develop the property into a rock garden and set out to construct a plant lined trail amongst the rock formations.
 German gnome and fairytale statues were also incorporated along the trail.
 Carter realized that the public would also like the gardens, and thus, the idea to open a tourist attraction.

 On May 21st, 1932, Rock City officially opened to the public.
 As the location is a bit hidden, it was not initially a success.
 Eventually Carter made a deal with a painter to paint “See Rock City” on farmer’s barns.
 These could be seen on highways throughout the country.
-Check out this See Rock City map to see the remaining barns.
+Check out this map to see the remaining barns.
 This advertising led to Rock City becoming the popular tourist attraction that it remains today.
 More than a half million visitors come to stroll the lovely gardens every year.
 Since opening, the beautiful Fairyland Caverns, as well as various shops and restaurants, have been added to enhance the tourist experience.

-Read more about the history of Rock City
+Read more about Lookout’s history

 The Enchanted Trail